caiocosta08/todo-app-mongo/README.md

 ## To Do App
-To Do App developed with ReactJS, getting data in an NodeJS server using ExpressJS
+To Do App with MongoDB developed with ReactJS, getting data in an NodeJS server using ExpressJS

 ## Installation